NEAR uses human readable account IDs instead of a public key hash. For a 20-minute video explanation, see this Lunch and Learn on YouTube.

 FunctionCall key is unique as it only has permission to call a smart contract’s method(s) that do not attach Ⓝ as a deposit (i.e. payable functions).
 These keys have the following three attributes:

-allowance – amount of Ⓝ loaded onto the key to pay for gas fees (0.25 default)
+allowance – the amount of Ⓝ the key is allowed to spend on gas fees (optional – default:

 receiver_id – contract the key is allowed to call methods on (required)